RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 I began working on this demo on my home desktop (Win11).
 My goal is to synchronise my password database with my laptop (Ubuntu 22.04) as well.

+Before any computer processes I read through the KeePassXC [Starting Guide](https://keepassxc.org/docs/KeePassXC_GettingStarted).
+I also referred to the more detailed [User Guide](https://keepassxc.org/docs/KeePassXC_UserGuide) many times throughout the steps of this demo.

 ### 1. Download and install (Win11)

 I downloaded the latest KeePassXC version (2.7.6) from the official organisation webpage.
 In figure 3 the PGP Signature and SHA-256 Digest refer to verification of the downloaded software's authenticity and integrity.
 KeePassXCTeam assures that it's not necessary to verify signatures if you used the official website to download the program.
 I chose to believe them and proceeded with installation.